AbasSec/Flow/README.md

 ### Counter, Kitchen, and Floor & Service

-- **Counter** supports the normal QR pay-at-counter workflow: queue visibility, manual demo settlement, and authorised release.
+- **Counter** supports QR pay-at-counter work: queue visibility, manual demo settlement, and authorised release.
 - **Kitchen** is station-aware and stops at `READY`; it cannot settle, release, serve, collect, or close orders.
 - **Floor & Service** supports table-service ordering, a ready-to-serve queue, and served confirmation.
 - **Dashboard** is for oversight, evidence, risks, and exceptions—not the normal Counter payment/release queue.